Frequently Asked Questions

 3. My son would like to move down an Age Category in order to play with his friend.
 Can he do this?

 As a general rule, no. It is the belief of Mill Woods Soccer that any movements “downwards” is detrimental to both the individual and the team.
 We are concerned that a movement to a younger age group would be an unfair advantage to the player.
-The only exception to this policy is if there are medical issues that dictate that a specific player should play on a younger team.
-All age movement requests are reviewed by the Community Chair.
+You may request a downward age movement due to a child’s mental or physical disabilities however these are accepted only in rare cases and must be accompanied by a Physician’s recommendation.
+Letters from physicians must support these requests.
+All age movement requests are reviewed by the Age Group Committee.

 4. My daughter would like to move up an Age Category in order to play with her friend.
 Can she do this?